brucou/-rxcc-state/README.md

 ### CD drawer example
 This example is taken from Ian Horrock's seminal book on statecharts and is the specification of a CD player.
-It features advanced characteristics of hierarchical state machines, including history states, composite states, and entry points.
+It features advanced characteristics of hierarchical state machines, including history states, composite states, transient states, automatic transitions, and entry points.

 ![cd player state chart](http://i.imgur.com/ygsOVi9.jpg)

 ### Terminology
 In this section, we seek to define quickly the meaning of the key terms which will be commonly used when referring to state machines.

-**TODO** : add references to the cd player graph to illustrate advanced terminology
+**TODO** add for automatic transtition the reference to states in teh cd player chart

 <dl>
   <dt>control state</dt>